Sarosim/2048/README.md

 set it to `false` every time when an actual move starts.
 When the new tile has been generated and displayed after a move, it is set to `true`.
 On user input, if the `readyStatus` isn't `true` the user input is neglected.

+### Testing in different browsers

+**Chrome**

+The entire development was done in Chrome 75.0, didn't require further testing on desktop, but I also tested mobile version on different Android phones (Sony, Samsung).

+**Safari**

+Tested on iPhone 6, SE, 4S.

+**Firefox**

+I tested all the functionality in Firefox on desktop version 69.0 (64-bit).
+All features worked properly.

 ## Testing against the user stories

 1. "let the user realise what this game is and how to play, regardless of the platform they came accross it." --> either the tooltip